 In 1895 talks with J. C. George, a prominent lawyer of Stephenville, resulted in Tarleton's will, which included the endowment of a college to be located in Stephenville.
-In 1898 property of Stephenville College, which had operated since 1893, was transferred to John Tarleton College.
-In 1917 an act of the Texas legislature accepted the college as a state school, then called John Tarleton Agricultural College.
-In 1949 the name was changed to Tarleton State College.
+In 1896 the property formerly owned by Stephenville College, which had operated from 1893 to 1895, was transferred to The John Tarleton College.
+In 1917 an act of the Texas legislature accepted the college as a state school, and renamed it John Tarleton Agricultural College.
+In 1949 the name was changed to Tarleton State College, and to Tarleton State University in 1973.
 The John Tarleton Institute for homeless and neglected children was also established at his bequest on his property in Knoxville, Tennessee.
 Tarleton was plagued with poor health during his last years.
-He died of typhoid fever at his home on November 16, 1895, and was buried in the cemetery at Patilo.
+He died of typhoid fever at his home on September 11, 1895, and was buried in the cemetery at Patilo.
 In 1926 his remains were moved to Stephenville, where they now rest in a plot adjacent to the campus marked by a suitable monument erected by the college.